softplus/detweet/README.md

 This code does not copy & take your Twitter data, though theoretically it could.
 Don't run random code that accesses your Twitter account.
 Should you run this?
 Don't trust me, ideally look at the code.
-Sorry that I can't be more reassuring, but there are jerks out there who might do weird stuff.
+Sorry that I can't be more reassuring.
-I don't think I'm one, but who knows.

 Set your Twitter account to English.
 This script uses text on the UI to understand what's happening.